-I begin the article "How I Started a Code Study Group (and Why You Should Too)" by explaining how excited I was to start working at BigCommerce.
-It was only fair to summarize it in a word or I would have needed a separate piece to express how elated I was.
-Since a young age, I'd wanted to join a startup but had little idea of what that would entail.
-I imagined the early days of Apple or Google where ideas ran rampant.
+I began the article "How I Started a Code Study Group (and Why You Should Too)" by explaining how excited I was to start working at BigCommerce.
+It was only fair to summarize it in a word, or I would have needed a separate piece to express how pleased I was.
+Since a young age, I'd wanted to join a start-up but had little idea what that would entail.
+I imagined the early days of Apple or Google, where thoughts ran rampant.
 There are many likely culprits for why I believed this, the most influential of which was Scott Rosenberg's "Dreaming in Code: Two Dozen Programmers, Three Years, 4732 Bugs, and One Quest for Transcendent Software".

-Dreaming in code I partook in regularly by that point in life, my mind riddled with Lua, the language of choice for homebrew PlayStation Portable (PSP) apps.
-I originally grabbed "Dreaming in Code" from the display shelf at my library as a teenager and couldn't believe my luck.
+Dreaming in code, I partook in regularly by that point in life, my mind riddled with Lua, the language of choice for homebrew PlayStation Portable (PSP) apps.
+I initially grabbed "Dreaming in Code" from the display shelf at my library as a teenager and couldn't believe my luck.
 The local branch's technical section had become incredibly outdated by web standards.
-"On the Road", for example, read much differently for me at age 12 in 2005 then it may have in 1995.
+"On the Road" read much differently for me at age 12 in 2005 then it may have in 1995.

 To me, "Dreaming in Code" is a current technical and cultural perspective about the continued rising action of this informational age.
-I've recently realized how it tied together my progression as a programmer, and my favorite aspect of "Dreaming in Code" is Rosenberg's inclusion of several "programming laws".
-These woven together by Rosenberg help explain how one slippery coding bug can travel through the most secure of safety nets.
+I've recently realized how it tied together my progression as a programmer, and my favorite aspect of "Dreaming in Code" is Rosenberg's inclusion of several "programming laws."
+These, woven together by Rosenberg, help explain how one slippery coding bug can travel through the most secure safety nets.

-The PSP group was very technical when the internet primarily consisted of technical people.
-It was here I became unconcerned with the state of any beasts in the machine.
-"Bricking" your handheld was common nomenclature when reading the README file that was RARed with what it was you were trying to do (it was an EBOOT.PBP).
+The PSP group was very technical when the Internet primarily consisted of technical people.
+I became unconcerned with the state of any beasts in the machine.
+"Bricking" your handheld was standard nomenclature when reading the README file that was RARed with what you were trying to do (it was an EBOOT.PBP).
 In short: you relinquish your rights to the possibility that you could render your device as useful as a brick.
 We were the rebels of the gaming world, unsatisfied with its current offerings.
 Like C, C++, Python, and PHP before it, my interest in Lua waned.
 I found it to be very limited in its basic form.
 To me, being tied to a device was reckless.

-Skandalouz Designz (Forum archive, Website archive) and mAsDesigns to learn how Adobe PhotoShop works and it was after these similar experiences that I noticed a recurring theme of sharing technical problems with web-based communities.
-Finding decent or near-complete screenshots of forums from this period is especially painful, most free image hosts have effectively broken decades-since-abandoned accounts (Photobucket!!) and respective images.
+Skandalouz Designz (Forum archive, Website archive) and mAsDesigns to learn how Adobe PhotoShop works.
+After these similar experiences, I noticed a recurring theme of sharing technical problems with web-based communities.
+Finding decent or near-complete screenshots of forums from this period is especially painful.
+Most free image hosts have effectively broken decades-since-abandoned accounts (Photobucket!!) and respective images.
 One of mAsDesigns two graphic designers, Sunjo, is sometimes active on deviantArt, and you can see what these templates looked like below:

-What set mAsDesigns' site experience and design apart though was the synergy between their solo coder Michael Wright, and designers Sven and Sunjo.
+What set mAsDesigns' site experience and design apart was the synergy between their solo coder Michael Wright and designers Sven and Sunjo.
 You can get a sense of these communities through Michael (Wrighty)'s goodbye:

 For those familiar with the ProBoards world, Wrighty might be a familiar name similar to how california should be.
-These are honorable mentions and deserve their own contribution.
-On a similar note, this post wouldn't have been possible without my friend Keenan to bounce ideas off of and learn discrete technical details from.
+These are honorable mentions and deserve their contribution.
+Similarly, this post wouldn't have been possible without my friend Keenan to bounce ideas off of and learn discrete technical details from.
 I want to give my biggest thanks to you for being a friend willing to entertain even my most incomprehensible of questions.
-It was on the aforementioned PSP community that we met in our early teenage years and worked on prototype games together.
+In the aforementioned PSP community, we met in our early teenage years and worked on prototype games together.

 "All programmers are optimists," Frederick Brooks wrote in 1975.
 "Perhaps the hundreds of nitty frustrations drive away all but those who habitually focus on the end goal.
 Perhaps it is merely that computers are young, programmers are younger, and the young are always optimists."
 But programmers' innate optimism is often obscured by their forthrightness about difficulties and problems.
 Reporters know that when you can't get a straight answer from a salesperson or a marketer about a product, an engineer will (when not locked away or ordered to be silent) speak the hard truth.
 In my very first conversation with Chandler's original software architect, John Anderson, at a time when I understood the project to be in its infancy, he sat down across from me and, before I could ask a question, declared, "Here's what our three biggest failures are."
 So if programmers are optimists by nature, they also have a keen eye for the downside.
 A hyperactive imagination for disaster scenarios is a professional asset; they have to think through everything that can go wrong in order to practice their craft.